stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/add-pdb/add-pdb.md

     !!! note
         The indentation should be **application.deployment.replicas**.

 1. Enable `pdb` in your `deploy/values.yaml` file.
-Add the following yaml:
+Add the following YAML:

     ```yaml
     # Enable Pod Disruption Budget (PDB) for your application's pods.